Pål Steigan: Steigan.no

 Steigan founded the self-proclaimed "anti-globalist" alternative news site Steigan.no that has been widely criticized for promoting Russian propaganda, conspiracy theories, racism and transphobia.
 The website has been described by extremism researcher John Færseth as a platform of conspiracy theories and pro-Kremlin disinformation and propaganda, and as an example of "red–brown convergence" with links to the alt-right.

 According to the fact checking website Faktisk.no, Steigan is part of an alternative and far-right echo chamber that also includes Document.no, Rights.no, Resett and Lykten.no, and where individuals linked to Stop Islamisation of Norway play a prominent role.
 In 2022 Faktisk.no wrote that Steigan is the main promoter of Russian propaganda among alternative media in Norway.

 The secretary-general of the left-wing Red party Benedikte Pryneid Hansen said the leadership of the party shares the view that Steigan is a platform of "onesided Russian war propaganda, conspiracy theories, racism and transphobia", and that the blog is increasingly characterized by "extreme conspiracy theories."
 Anne-Marith Rasmussen, the president of Red in Troms and chair of the party’s LGBT committee, said Steigan is a "blog that promotes racism, homophobia and transphobia" as well as Russian propaganda, and that is a threat to democracy.

 Steigan was denied membership in the Norwegian Association of Newspaper Editors (Norsk Redaktørforening), with the rationale that Steigan.no is not a journalistic medium, but rather an activist website that disregards accepted journalistic principles.

-Some of the blog's writers include prominent Norwegian anti-semite Hans Olav Brendberg and Swedish anti-transgender activist Kajsa Ekis Ekman.
+Some of the blog's writers include prominent Norwegian anti-semite and Hans Olav Brendberg.